Integral-Zone/Xinfin-TLC/README.md

 ![Login](ui/public/login.png)

-### Contracts
+### Smart Locks
 ---
-Displays the list of contracts created by the user with following information -
+Displays the list of Smart Lock contracts created by the user with following information -

 | Field | Description |
 | ------ | ------ |